KEY TAKEAWAYS

 A project manager’s responsibility is not easy to handle just by anyone.
 The pressure of delivering a project on time can be too much if you’re not used to holding such authority.
 Likewise, if you’re not resistant to stress, keep away from hard-to-handle projects or even from this vocation.
 From the outside, being a project manager could seem like you’ll maintain complete control of what goes on in the project development process.

+There are also project managers who believe the project belongs to them.
+But it’s not just project managers.
 Product and program managers encounter the same issues, and the truth is that any employee can support meta-work.
 You’ll encounter problematic employees during your career, and getting them to understand your purpose will be challenging.
 Being unable to open up to your employees and listen to their opinions can only push them away.

+To gain your team’s respect and avoid unnecessary arguments, learn to listen to others actively, focus on team cooperation, communicate openly, and aim for accurate project results, not just measurements and status documentation.
 Learn how you can become their mentor and ensure that how you guide them is as helpful and detailed as possible.
 Nobody hates anyone more than a project manager who throws random tasks with no accurate descriptions or client requirements to guide them.
 Doing this signifies that you don’t know much about the subject or the client’s requirements.

 Value individuals and treat them with respect.
 Never see your team members as simple resources or machines that can instantly execute any task.
 Listen, understand, and adapt to their own needs.
 If you don’t like working with people and are impatient when waiting for coworkers to finish their duties, you might not be a good match for this job.

 There are several approaches to project management and its methods, methodologies, or frameworks, which are constantly changing.
 New frameworks and PM trends appear all the time.
 You’re mistaken if you think you can get away with knowing only Agile for the rest of your career.
 Your framework depends entirely on your company, project, and team.
-A company may want you to own a particular certificate or have experience with a specific one.
+A company might indeed want you to own a particular certificate or have experience with a specific one.
 However, you can’t solely rely on the use of a method.
 As a project manager, you’ll probably get to work with more than just one throughout your career.

 We have compared and simplified a list of eight project management methodologies.
 You’ll also find out which are better for your work process and style.